PixelsCamp/pixelscamp-forever/README.md

 ```
   5. Place the contents of `file.enc` and `random.enc` in the _shipping information_ and _shared key_ sections of the GitHub issue.

-**Note:** The shipping address you give us will only be used to send you the t-shirt, we won't store it in our database.
+**Note 1:** The shipping address you give us will only be used to send you the t-shirt, we won't store it in our database.
+**Note 2:** If you get errors about unknown options in the above commands, make user you're using at least version 1.1.1 of OpenSSL.

 On our side we'll use our private key (which only a couple of people have access to) with the following commands to see your address:
 ```
 base64 -d random.enc | openssl rsautl -decrypt -inkey private.key -out decryption.key
-base64 -d file.enc | openssl aes-256-cbc -d -pass file:decryption.key
+base64 -d file.enc | openssl aes-256-cbc -d -md sha256 -pbkdf2 -pass file:decryption.key
 ```

 ## How do I know I've won?